EmperorRP/staker-contract-challenge-solution/README.md

 > ```solidity
 > uint256 public deadline = block.timestamp + 72 hours;
 > ```
-Now let's declare a deadline like this so that users can execute and withdraw
+Now let's declare a deadline like this so that users can execute and withdraw from the stake when the deadline is passed.

 ## execute() function
 ```solidity